 where $A_i$ quantifies the relative quality of the $i$-th response in comparison to other candidates within the same sampled group.
 Based on the simple advantage $A_i$, GRPO optimizes the policy model $\pi_{\theta}$ by maximizing the following objective:

-where $w_i$ is the importance sampling coefficient, $\beta$ is a hyper-parameter that avoids the policy model from diverging too far from the reference model $\pi_{ref}$. $\epsilon$ clips the extreme importance sampling coefficient for stability.\\ In Deepseek-R1~\cite{guo2025deepseek}, the overall verifiable reward $r$ is formulated as:
+where $w_i$ is the importance sampling coefficient, $\beta$ is a hyper-parameter that avoids the policy model from diverging too far from the reference model $\pi_{ref}$. $\epsilon$ clips the extreme importance sampling coefficient for stability.\\ In DeepSeek-R1~\cite{guo2025deepseek}, the overall verifiable reward $r$ is formulated as:

-where $r_{fmt}$ and $r_{acc}$ stand for format reward and accuracy reward, respectively.
+where $r_{fmt}$ and $r_{acc}$ stand for the format reward and the accuracy reward, respectively.
 The format reward encourages the model's responses to follow a fixed structure, including $<$think$><$/think$><$answer$><$/answer$>$.
 In this paper, we retain this reward by using prompts, provided in \ref{apd:second}, to guide the model to output responses in a fixed format.
 Additionally, the role of first-stage CoT learning is to ensure that the model can stably generate responses in this specific format.\\ The accuracy reward evaluates whether the final answer exactly matches the ground truth.
 Our HCM-GRPO differs from the original GRPO primarily in two aspects: the design of the reward function and the training paradigm.
-In the task of image aesthetic reasoning, we believe that the design of the accuracy reward for multiple-choice questions is crucial.
-Since a sample may have multiple correct options, we treat the multiple-choice answer as a complete answer and introduce a Dynamic Proportional Accuracy (DPA) reward.
-Under this schema, the accuracy reward value is no longer binary, it is tied to the length of the multiple-choice answer instead:
+In the task of physical plausibility reasoning, we believe that the design of the accuracy reward for multi-answer questions is crucial.
+Since a sample may have multiple correct options, we treat the multi-answer label as a complete answer and introduce a Dynamic Proportional Accuracy (DPA) reward.
+Under this schema, the accuracy reward value is no longer binary, which is tied to the length of the multi-answer labels instead: